How to Save Money on Your Trip to Vanuatu

 So, look out for listings with kitchen facilities in our guide, Where to Stay in Vanuatu: 50 Best Accommodations, and follow the advice in A Guide to Supermarkets & Food Shopping in Vanuatu LINK#TT020 to learn about where to shop.

-We're big fans of renting a car rather than relying on taxis for getting around Port Vila and Luganville.
-The savings alone make it worth considering: you'll pay around VT$7,300-$13,300 per day for a rental car compared to VT$24,300-$36,400 for taxi services.
+We're big fans of taking taxis rather than renting a car to get around Port Vila and Luganville.
+The savings alone make it worth considering: you'll pay around 12,000-$15,000 VT per day for taxi services compared to 14,000-$16,000+ VT for a rental car (plus fuel costs).

-For more details on your options, check out our Guide to the Best Car Rentals and get a better sense of pricing in The Cost of Renting a Car in Vanuatu LINK#T004.
+For more details on your options, check out The Cost of Renting a Car in Vanuatu LINK#T004 and Taxis & Trucks in Vanuatu: Taxi Fares, How to Use & More LINK#T038.

 7.Go Even Cheaper and Take the Bus!